 Medications can help achieve all three of these goals.
 If medications don’t work to restore your heart rhythm, other options are available, such as medical procedures or surgery.

-The increased risk of stroke is a serious complication.
-It’s one of the major causes of premature death in AFib patients.
-To reduce the risk of a clot forming and causing a stroke, your doctor will likely prescribe blood thinning medications.
-These may include:
+Your increased risk of stroke is a serious complication.
+It’s one of the major causes of premature death in people with AFib.
+To reduce the risk of a clot forming and causing a stroke, your doctor will likely prescribe blood-thinning medications.
+These may include the following non-vitamin K oral anticoagulants (NOACs):

 Your doctor will check your blood regularly to make sure the medications are working.